Spider1097/Control_Manipulator/README.md

  ```
 image

-Additionally, you have the option to test it using simulation in Python.
+Additionally, you have the option to test it using simulation in Python or Rviz.
 For this you need to install the roboticstoolbox. " https://github.com/petercorke/robotics-toolbox-python "
  ```
  cd manipulator_ws/src/manipulator/scripts/techman/